 In Southern California, amid the Mojave Desert, people have been prospecting agates out of the Cady’s Mountains for decades.
-There are plume agates, flame agates, and a variety of moss agates to be found.
-Each one has its own characteristics and color schemes.
+There are plume agates, flame agates and a variety of moss agates to be found.
+What are agates?
+Each is unique with its own characteristics and color schemes.

 Many times, by filling in natural vugs, pits, fractures, etc., it may not stand up to the cabbing process and may slightly undercut.
 This outcome is something to be aware of so that you can examine your cab around the 280 grit stage to see if it’s looking good or if you need to stop and add another layer of epoxy before moving forward.
 If any alterations to slabs or cabs are used, this should be disclaimed when selling the finished cabochon.

 Once you are ready to cab, it’s pretty straightforward to work this material like any other type of agate or dense jasper.